 In accordance with procedures approved by the Board ("Valuation Procedures"), if market quotations are not readily available or if, in the opinion of the Fund's Adviser, the market quotation that is used to value a security does not represent a readily available market quotation or does not reflect the fair value of the security, the security will be valued at its fair market value ("Fair Valuation") as determined in good faith by a fair value committee.
 The Board has delegated certain valuation responsibilities to the committee in accordance with the Valuation Procedures.
 The Valuation Procedures also require Fair Valuation of certain other types of securities, such as illiquid securities.
 In all of these cases, each Fund's NAV will reflect certain portfolio securities' fair value rather than their market price.
-Because Fair Valuation involves subjective judgments, Fair Valuation may result in a price materially different from the prices used by other mutual funds to determine net asset value, or from the price that may be realized upon the actual sale of the security.
+Because Fair Valuation involves subjective judgments, Fair Valuation may result in a price materially different from the prices used by other mutual funds to determine NAV, or from the price that may be realized upon the actual sale of the security.
 The fair value prices can differ from market prices when they become available or when a price becomes available.
 The Board has delegated execution of these procedures to a fair value committee composed of one or more officers from each of the (i) Fund's management, (ii) administrator, and (iii) Adviser.
 The team may also enlist third party consultants such as an audit firm or financial officer of a security issuer on an as-needed basis to assist in determining a security-specific fair value.
-The Board reviews and ratifies the execution of this process and the resultant fair value prices at least quarterly to assure the process produces reliable results.
+The Board reviews and considers the determinations reached by the fair value committee in ratifying the fair value committee's application of the fair valuation methodologies employed.